Islamic calendar: Uses

 The Islamic calendar is now used primarily for religious purposes, and for official dating of public events and documents in Muslim countries.
-Because of its nature as a purely lunar calendar, it cannot be used for agricultural purposes and historically Islamic communities have used other calendars for this purpose: the Egyptian calendar was formerly widespread in Islamic countries, and the Iranian calendar and the 1789 Ottoman calendar (a modified Julian calendar) were also used for agriculture in their countries.
+Because of its nature as a purely lunar calendar, it cannot be used for agricultural purposes and historically Islamic communities have used other calendars for this purpose: the Egyptian calendar was formerly widespread in Islamic countries, and the Iranian calendar, the Akbar's calendar (from where the Bengali calendar originated), the 1789 Ottoman calendar (a modified Julian calendar) were also used for agriculture in their countries.
 In the Levant and Iraq the Aramaic names of the Babylonian calendar are still used for all secular matters.
 In the Maghreb, Berber farmers in the countryside still use the Julian calendar for agrarian purposes.
 These local solar calendars have receded in importance with the near-universal adoption of the Gregorian calendar for civil purposes.
 Saudi Arabia uses the lunar Islamic calendar.
 In Indonesia, the Javanese calendar combines elements of the Islamic and pre-Islamic Saka calendars.

 British author Nicholas Hagger writes that after seizing control of Libya, Muammar Gaddafi "declared" on 1 December 1978 "that the Muslim calendar should start with the death of the prophet Mohammed in 632 rather than the hijra (Mohammed's 'emigration' from Mecca to Medina) in 622".
 This put the country ten solar years behind the standard Muslim calendar.
 However, according to the 2006 Encyclopedia of the Developing World, "More confusing still is Qaddafi's unique Libyan calendar, which counts the years from the Prophet's birth, or sometimes from his death.
 The months July and August, named after Julius and Augustus Caesar, are now Nasser and Hannibal respectively."
 Reflecting on a 2001 visit to the country, American reporter Neil MacFarquhar observed, "Life in Libya was so unpredictable that people weren't even sure what year it was.
 The year of my visit was officially 1369.
 But just two years earlier Libyans had been living through 1429.
 No one could quite name for me the day the count changed, especially since both remained in play. ...
 Event organizers threw up their hands and put the Western year in parentheses somewhere in their announcements."